-“Helping People Help Themselves” sums up best KIRF’s philosophy and method of disaster relief and sustainable development.
-We aim to develop long-term self-sufficency that enhances natural resources in the communities we assist.
+“Helping People Help Themselves” sums up KIRF’s philosophy and the method of disaster relief and sustainable development.
+We aim to develop long-term self-sufficiency that enhances natural resources in the communities we assist.

 Our humanitarian aid is an act of compassion to alleviate suffering.
 We know how to help because we ask the recipients what they need.
 It’s pretty simple.
 Our careful listening to their wishes builds trust.
 Pretty soon we will have an ally to help us help others in need in the same area.
 Listening to these people also aids the recipients by empowering them to define how they will be helped or what their future will look like.
 After a traumatic and chaotic disaster, they are in control of their life’s journey during the recovery process.

 Relating to our philosophy of “helping themselves”: I have read a interesting book about the downfalls of humanitarian relief in Africa called “Famine Crimes: Politics & the Disaster Relief Industry in Africa” by Alex de Waal.
 Mr. de Waal is a long-time self-described member of the “international humanitarian aid elite.
 He has worked for the Peace Corps, Save the Children and various other NGOs’ with a presence (and a large expense account) in Africa.
 The book’s depiction of corrupt “NGO economies” that support a few elites at the expense of the poor seem to be similar to the situation Mark witnessed in in Phnom Phen, Cambodia.
 The NGO economy or dual economy has one set of prices for Westerners and tourists (at least 100% more expensive that local prices) and another set of prices for locals.
 I am experiencing a similar situation in Tanzania now.